Axolotl Care Hub Axolotl Care Hub The Complete Guide

 3. They leave food?
 Next feeding, reduce by 10%

-4. Repeat until they consistently eat 90% of what’s offered
+4. Repeat until they consistently eat most of what is offered without leftovers

 5. Lock that amount in for 6 weeks, then recalibrate

-For more on timing and frequency, see axolotl feeding schedule.
-If your axolotl regularly spits out food, see axolotl spitting out food for diagnosis and solutions.
+For more on timing and frequency, see how often to feed an axolotl.
+If your axolotl regularly spits out food, use picky eating and food transition troubleshooting for size, texture, mouth-mechanics, and stress checks.

 Related reading